DataDog/integrations-core/terraform/README.md

     ```

 4. Run `terraform init`.
 This will initialize the directory for use with Terraform and pull the Datadog provider.
-5. Create any `.tf` file in this directory and start creating Datadog resources.
+5. Create any `.tf` file in the `terraform_config/` directory and start creating Datadog resources.
 For example:

     ```
     # monitor.tf